 What was the genesis of Heroes: A Tribute?

 In 2015 I was asked by Pamela Jaccarino of LUXE Magazine to create a space for the annual DIFFA (Design Industry Foundation to Fight AIDs) dinner.
 This led to the idea and creation of the Heroes Project.
 In this earliest iteration I created 19 portraits of some of the early creative victims of AIDS.
 In 1981, one of my dear friends was among the first people to die of a mysterious disease originally referred to as GRID (or Gay-Related Immune Deficiency), which was the original name for the disease currently known as AIDS.
 GRID was first mentioned in a May 11, 1982 article in the New York Times.
 In this article, the term “A.I.D.”
 (Acquired Immunodeficiency Disease) was also mentioned.
-In the early days of AIDS (i.e. 1982–1985), the terms “gay cancer” and “gay plague” were also used.
+In the early days of AIDS (1982–1985), the terms “gay cancer” and “gay plague” were also used.
 That death affected me greatly.
 Over the course of the next two years, I went to some 79 funerals for people I knew, or had worked with, or had gone to school with.
 It was a frightening time.

-I felt it important that the technique, materials and style of each work be as diverse as possible (I did not want the viewer to be bored by a repetitive stylistic hand).
+I felt it important that the technique, materials, and style of each work be as diverse as possible (I did not want the viewer to be bored by a repetitive stylistic hand).
 I employed everything I could muster up, including drawing, painting, sculpture, photography — all combined in various forms to create works that were uniquely different — to give the appearance that each object was made by different hands.

+Switching from the book as a subject to your own artistic background, how did your career evolve?
 When did you know that art and design were for you?

 I was born In Louisville, and by the time I was 10 years old I had an art studio in my basement.
-Every day after school, I would create art works in various media — paint, drawing, papier-mâché, silkscreen, and more.
+Every day after school, I would create art works in various media — painting, drawing, papier-mâché, silkscreen, and more.
 At 16, two days after I graduated from high school, I moved to New York City to attend Parsons School of Design where I studied painting.
 During that time, I immersed myself in New York’s nightlife, going to Studio 54 an average of four nights a week as well as other venues (Mudd Club, Crisco, The Garage, and Xenon) and met tons of people, including artists, designers, celebrities and writers.